posadskiy/user-service/README.md

     username      VARCHAR(255) NOT NULL UNIQUE,
     email         VARCHAR(255) NOT NULL UNIQUE,
     password_hash TEXT         NOT NULL,
+    active        BOOLEAN      NOT NULL DEFAULT TRUE,
+    deactivated_at TIMESTAMP WITH TIME ZONE,
     created_at    TIMESTAMP WITH TIME ZONE DEFAULT CURRENT_TIMESTAMP, updated_at    TIMESTAMP WITH TIME ZONE DEFAULT CURRENT_TIMESTAMP );
 ```

+**GDPR-Compliant User Deletion**:

+**Primary Deletion Endpoint** - `DELETE /v0/user/{id}`:
+- GDPR-compliant deletion that always anonymizes user data (GDPR Article 17 - Right to Erasure)
+- **Always anonymizes by default** (no configuration needed):
+  - Replaces email with `deleted_user_{id}@deleted.local`
+  - Replaces username with `deleted_user_{id}`
+  - Removes password hash, picture URL, and other PII
+  - Deletes all external identity data (OAuth providers)
+  - Sets `active = FALSE` and `deactivated_at` timestamp
+  - Preserves data structure for analytics while removing PII
+- This is the primary and recommended endpoint for user deletion
+- GDPR-compliant by default - anonymization preserves data structure while removing all PII

+**Hard Delete Endpoint** - `POST /v0/user/{id}/hard-delete`:
+- Alternative endpoint for complete data removal (no anonymization)
+- Completely removes user and all related data from database
+- Use only when hard delete is explicitly required
+- May break referential integrity if other tables reference this user

+**Important**: The default anonymization behavior is GDPR-compliant and recommended.
+It removes all personally identifiable information while preserving data structure for business needs (analytics, fraud prevention).
+See [GDPR_COMPLIANCE.md](./GDPR_COMPLIANCE.md) for detailed compliance information.

 ## 🛠️ Setup & Installation